PEELINGS

 Surgery procedure steps:

 The area to be treated is prepared with a good detergent solution to eliminate the superficial hydrolipidic film and to allow a more uniform penetration of the acid.
 During the application the patient will experience a stinging and burning and heating sensation, which will disappear within a few minutes.
 The application takes place per zones to reduce the discomfort of the patient.
 The acid is left in place for as long as to obtain the desired effect and then rinsed away.
-After applying the solution, the face or the treated area, will appear whitish due to the coagulation effect of the surface layer.
-This whitish complexion will vanish within half an hour making room to rosy complexion.

 After treatment an ointment medication is applied.